kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/apps-tools-services/index.md

 ## Browser

+### Brave Browser 📱 🖥

+My primary browser is [Brave](https://brave.com/).
+It has the same engine as Chrome, but ad-blocking and tracker-blocking are included by default.
+It blocks fingerprinting, a way to track you across the internet.
+Brave is eager to implement new features, for example crypto wallets or the [IPFS](https://ipfs.io/) peer-to-peer protocol.
+Plus: It supports all Chrome extensions.

 ### Firefox (Developer Edition) 📱 🖥

-My default browser is [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/).
+My secondary browser is [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/).
 I simply love the features of Firefox.
 The developer experience is fantastic and I like in particular the bookmarking system (this sucks with other browsers).
 Firefox supports tags and has a nice bookmark bar to quickly filter and search bookmarks.

 Also, Mozilla has privacy as a much higher priority than Google.
 Google works actively on ways to prevent ad-blocking while Mozilla blocks trackers by default and also allows and provides all kinds of additional privacy tools (like container tabs).
 I also use [Firefox Mobile](https://www.mozilla.org/de/firefox/mobile/) as my browser on mobile.

-### Brave Browser 📱 🖥

-My secondary browser is [Brave](https://brave.com/).
-It has the same engine as Chrome, but ad-blocking is included by default.
-Plus: It supports all Chrome extensions.

 ## Media

-### Spotify 📱 🖥
+### Apple Music 📱 🖥

-I use [Spotify](https://www.spotify.com/) (Premium) as my only music streaming service.
-I stream Spotify music to my five Sonos boxes around my home and use it to wake me up, do workouts or relax on the sofa.
+I use [Apple Music](https://www.apple.com/apple-music/) as my only music streaming service.
+I stream music to my five Sonos boxes around my home and use it to wake me up, do workouts or relax on the sofa.
+I used Spotify before, but they started de-platforming podcasts, they don’t agree with and I don’t support this behavior.

+### Apple Podcast 📱 🖥

+To listen to podcasts I use [Apple Podcasts](https://apps.apple.com/app/apple-podcasts/id525463029).
+I like how it’s integrated with all my devices.

 ### Sonos 📱 🖥